CPRD has generated a number of synthetic datasets that can be used for training purposes or to improve algorithms or machine learning workflows.

 Access to the datasets

 The synthetic datasets will need a data sharing agreement (DSA) with the applicant’s organisation for access in line with advice received from the Information Commissioner’s Office (ICO) Innovation Hub in response to a formal query by the MHRA.

 For access to these datasets please submit the CPRD Synthetic data access request form to email@example.com including ‘Synthetic data access request’ in the email subject header.
 Applicants from organisations that are not existing CPRD clients will also need to submit a new client request form.

-Existing multi-study licence (MSL) clients will not need a separate DSA to access the CPRD Aurum sample dataset as this will be added to their MSL agreement.
-MSL clients do not need to submit a synthetic data access request form and can apply to access to the CPRD Aurum sample dataset at no additional cost by emailing firstname.lastname@example.org.
+Existing multi-study licence (MSL) clients will not need a separate DSA to access the sample datasets as this can be added to their MSL agreement upon request.
+MSL clients do not need to submit a synthetic data access request form and can apply to access to the sample datasets at no additional cost by emailing firstname.lastname@example.org.

 Download: CPRD synthetic data access request form v1.1 (Word, 410KB, 3 pages)

 High-fidelity synthetic datasets

 CPRD has generated high-fidelity synthetic datasets using a synthetic data generation and evaluation framework that was developed under a grant from the Regulators’ Pioneer Fund launched by The Department for Business, Energy and Industrial Strategy (BEIS) and managed by Innovate UK.
 The synthetic data generation and evaluation framework used to generate this synthetic dataset and the synthetic datasets are owned by the Medicines and Healthcare products Regulatory Agency (MHRA).